tdgoodrich/fss16tdg/read/5/README.md

 ### Summary

-Give a 3-4 sentence summary of the paper for quick reference.
+The authors provide a functional-bug based framework for studying performance-based bugs.

 ### Keywords